 Head's up, there might be affiliate links ahead!

-Guys!
-I’ve been experimenting with this recipe for a while now since I still have SO MUCH almond flour left over from my ProCakes days.
-I will say, it’s not entirely paleo, but I’ve provided a paleo option if you’re the hardcore type.
+I’ve been experimenting with this paleo pumpkin recipe for a while now since I still have SO MUCH almond flour left over from my ProCakes days.
+I love playing with low carb flours and creating baked goods that taste great, but also leave you feeling satisfied and not looking for that next hit of sugar.

-The last batch I made was probably the best from a texture standpoint (the previous batch was too crumbly), but the flavor wasn’t as intense.
-My advice – go heavy on the pumpkin spice.
-You can never have enough pumpkin spice and if people tell you that you’re using too much, ditch those people.
+Pro Baking Tip: If you want a really intense flavor, I recommend going heavy on the pumpkin spice.
+You can never have enough pumpkin spice in your life and if people tell you that you’re using too much, ditch those people.
 You don’t need that kinda negativity in your in your life.

 - 1.25 cups almond flour